Gladziu/sneaker-store/README.md

 # Sneaker Store
 This project is a dynamic web application made in Spring Boot with a basic front-end.
 The design pattern I used is model-view-controller (MVC) and code structured is by function.
+I tried to follow best practices in programming, such as SOLID, DRY.

 ## Functionalities of the application